common name: olive shootworm

 4'.
 Palps with black edges and foreleg tibia black (Fig. 3A); male with long claspers reaching near distal end of valva (Fig. 4); lamella postvaginalis asymmetrical, tapered like a spout (Fig. 5A) . . . . . .
 Palpita persimilis

-Ligustrum japonicum Thunb.
-(Japanese privet) in Florida and elsewhere, and Olea europaea L. (olive) in southern and western South America (Wille 1952; Chiaradia and Da Croce 2008).
+The main hosts of the olive shootworm are Ligustrum japonicum Thunb.
+(Japanese privet) in Florida and elsewhere, and Olea europaea L. (olive) in southern and western South America (Wille 1952, Chiaradia and Da Croce 2008).
+The first record of it on olive in Florida was in 2014.
+Larvae have also been found feeding on Madagascar olive, Noronhia emarginata (LAM.), in Florida.
+All of these host plants are in the family Oleaceae.

 Figure 8.
 Feeding damage to epidermis of leaf.
 Photograph by James E. Hayden.